wpm/CanCan/README.md

 KenKen is a cousin of [Sudoku](http://en.wikipedia.org/wiki/Sudoku), and the algorithm implemented here is based on Peter Norvig's [Sudoku solver](http://norvig.com/sudoku.html).

+A.M.
+Herzberg and M.R.
+Murty, "Sudoku squares and chromatic polynomials", *Notices of the American Mathematical Society*, June/July 2007, pp. 708-717

 Michael Heyeck has written a KenKen solver in Python called [neknek](http://www.mlsite.net/neknek).
 CanCan can write puzzles in the format recognized by neknek.

 Charles Colbourn, "The complexity of completing partial Latin squares", *Discrete Applied Mathematics*, April 1984, Volume 8, Issue 1, pp. 25-30

 J.F.
-Cook, "A Pencil-and-Paper Algorithm for Solving Sudoku Puzzles", *Notices of the American Mathematical Society*, April 2009, Volume 56, Number 4, pp. 460-468
+Cook, "A pencil-and-paper algorithm for solving Sudoku puzzles", *Notices of the American Mathematical Society*, April 2009, Volume 56, Number 4, pp. 460-468